What is Guided Reading?

 I also keep all of the books in the binder.

 And the lesson plans that are needed to teach the lesson.
+Click HERE to find the FREE lesson plan template.
 This is Day 1 with a book.

 Here is Day 2.
 I use the same book over two instructional days.